stormpath/express-stormpath/docs/authentication.rst

 and Refresh Token cookies to make an authentication decision.
 The default validation strategy (``local``) works like this:

-- Validate the signature and expiration time of the Access Token.
-If the Access Token is expired, attempt to get a new one by using the Refresh Token.
+- If the Access Token signature is valid, and the token is not expired, accept the request

-- If the Access Token is expired and cannot be refreshed, deny the request
+- If the Access Token is expired, attempt to get a new one from the Stormpath REST API by using the Refresh Token.

-- If the Access Token is not expired and the signature is valid, accept the request
+- If a new Access Token cannot be obtained, deny the request.

-In this situation, our library only checks the signature of the token and does not make an extra request to the Stormpath API to assert the token and the account.
+Withe ``local`` option, our library only checks the signature and expiration of the Access Token.
+It does not check with the Stormpath REST API to assert that the Access Token hasn't been revoked.

-You can opt-in to ``stormpath`` validation if you want the library to make a request to the Stormpath API to assert that the Access Token has not been revoked and that the associated account still exists and is not disabled.
+If you would like to check for Access Token revocation on every request, you should opt-in to the ``stormpath`` validation strategy.
+This will make a network call to the Stormpath REST API.
+If the Access Token has been revoked, or the account has been disabled or deleted, the request will be rejected.

 Opt-in to ``stormpath`` validation with this configuration: